-25166 Leer Drive

-Elkhart, Indiana, U.S.A.
+International Radio & Electronics Corporation 25166 Leer Drive Elkhart, Indiana, U.S.A.
 46514-5425

-For units in warranty (within 3 years of purchase from any authorized Crown Dealer): We pay for ground UPS shipments from anywhere in the continental U.S. and Federal Express Second Day service from Hawaii and Alaska to the factory and back to you.
+For units in warranty (within 5 years of purchase from any authorized Crown Dealer): We pay for ground UPS shipments from anywhere in the continental U.S. and Federal Express Second Day service from Hawaii and Alaska to the factory and back to you.
 Expedited service/shipment is available for an additional charge.
-You may ship freight collect (COD for cost of freight) or forward your receipt for shipping charges which we will reimburse.
+You may forward your receipt for shipping charges which we will reimburse.
 We do not cover any charges for shipping outside the U.S. or any of the expenses involved in clearing customs.